josh-project/josh/README.md

 With everything stored in one repo, CI/CD system only need to look into one source for each particular deliverable.
-However building multiple deliverables from from one big tree, introduces a new complexity into the build system.
-Now build tools or package managers, typically taylored to specfic languages or toolchains, need to be used to answer the question: "What deliverables are affected by a given commit and need to be rebuild?".
+However, building multiple deliverables from from one big tree, introduces a new complexity into the build system: Now build tools or package managers, typically taylored to specfic languages or toolchains, need to be used to answer the question: "What deliverables are affected by a given commit and need to be rebuild?".